Diffusion™ metrics provide

 more information, see Using Java VisualVM or Using JConsole.

-- Using the Diffusion monitoring console.
+- Using the Diffusion management console.
 For more

 - As Prometheus endpoints at http://localhost:8080/metrics, provided